 There are two ways to pay for fuel:

 When using the self-service payment, it is advised that you pay by cash – unless you are an American citizen, your credit card may be rejected as a local zip code is required to complete the transaction.
-However, if you are able to pay by credit card, this is the most convenient way to pay for your fuel.
+However, if you can pay by credit card, this is the most convenient way to pay for your fuel.

 When paying at the fuel station, you can pay by cash or credit card.
 Find out what their service hours are in advance.

 Note: For safety reasons, states including New Jersey and Oregon prohibit self-service payment of fuel.
 Therefore, fuel station attendants will need to assist you when refueling your vehicles!

 Expert tips: The petrol prices vary from state to state.
 If you are embarking on inter-state travel, plan your journey wisely so that you can refuel your car in the state and fuel stations with the cheaper fuel prices!